Xilinx/Vitis_Libraries/vision/docs/src/api-reference.rst

 The representation |image116| means the estimate of x at time instant k using all the data measured till the time instant j.

-The Kalman filter algorithm can be summarized as shown in the below
+The Kalman filter algorithm can be summarized as shown in the following
 equations:

 Initialization